kaaedit/kaa/README.rst

 * Headers and libraries for ncurses with wide character support.
 Consult documentation of your platform for details.
 For Debian/Ubuntu, you can install ncurses library by ::

-  $ sudo apt-get install libncursesw5 libncursesw5-dev
+  $ sudo apt-get install libncurses5 libncurses5-dev libncursesw5 libncursesw5-dev

+* UTF-8 locales

 * (optional) Cython